catorghans/net.trinfinity.orgis.mi.dataquality/README.md

 # net.trinfinity.orgis.mi.dataquality
-Improve Data Quality by storing unknowns and doubts in your CRM
+Improve data quality by managing unknowns and doubts in your CRM